 This course covers econometric and statistical methods that are essential for analysing financial data.
-This module is one of the core modules taught in Term 1 and a prerequisite for MSING067 Advanced Quantitative Methods for Finance taught in Term 2.
+This module is one of the core modules taught in Term 1 and a prerequisite for MSIN0106 Advanced Quantitative Methods for Finance taught in Term 2.

-Proper implementation of statistical tools and correct interpretation of the results are fundamental for having a professional career in the financial sector.
+Proper implementation of statistical tools and correct interpretation of the results are fundamental for having a career in financial profession.
 For this goal, this module aims to offer the students to master (i) the fundamental idea and basic theories of estimation and statistical inference, (ii) a variety of estimation methods that are useful for analysing financial data, and (iii) the practical skills of implementing these methods using statistical software.

 Upon successful completion of the module, a student will be able to:

 - Have solid and sound understanding of the theories of statistical estimation and inference

 - Make a right choice of an econometric method in various contexts of empirical practice.

 - Perform by themselves the basic yet useful statistical analysis for a various kinds of data including financial data.

 - Obtain analytical skills to learn advanced tools in time-series econometrics.